 After this event I’ve found myself thinking about these people and wishing they had been open to learning from people who have been where they’re trying to go.
 Maybe I didn’t have advice they could use (don’t worry guys, I realize not everyone wants to be a blogger, although I don’t understand why!) but someone in the room did.
 The caliber and diversity of professional writers in the room was impressive.
 I wanted to go around to do the speed dating.

-The first persona of missed opportunities is the writer who showed up to brag about his or her accomplishments.
+The first persona is the writer who showed up to brag about his or her accomplishments.

 Example: One woman who sat at my table brought with her a thick paperback and placed it in front of me.
 I asked what it was and she told me it was her memoir.
 I asked what her plans were for her book and she deflected by telling me about a launch event at a local bookstore.
 While it was a nice conversation I couldn’t figure out what I was supposed to do.
 Congratulate her?
 Offer to review it on my blog?
 Introduce her to my agent?
 Honestly, I had no idea.
 She didn’t ask me to do anything, actually she didn’t talk to me unless I asked her a question.
 Since it was off topic and awkward I gave the book back and wished her well.